josefrancois/mdft_database_tool/README.md

     }
 }
 ```

+A template of` database_definition.json` is available into the project.
+In this template, some keys are prepended by "\*\*".
+These keys can moduled by the user as he wants.
+But the other ones must be written as it is.

 ## Four steps - Four commands
 After providing the input database and editing `database_definition.json`, the user needs to execute four main scripts via four commands to get what he wants.
 1) **Processing** : transforming the molecules of the database into files compatible with MDFT code\